solid-contrib/information/community-roles.md

 ## Solid Event Organiser
 The [Solid Event](solid-events.md) Organiser is responsible for organising and coordinatiing a Solid Event in a stated city.
 The position of Solid Event Organiser will be filled by an individual for as long as an event is scheduled in the future.

+# Solid Advisor
+The Solid advisory board has the role of constructing a plan on how to uphold the original Solid values and mission.
+The plan needs to promote efficient, effective, inclusive, and transparent governance.
+The Solid advisory board should submit the plan to the Community Leader with the support of the Community Manager.
+Once the plan has been submitted the advisory board will be dismantled.
+Advisory board members will be appointed by the Community Leader with the support of the Community Manager.
+The advisory board will take part in several workshops to discuss the governance issues together.
+The community manager will be coordinating the workshops.
+If you would like to suggest an issue to be addressed by the advisory board, please contact the Community Manager.

 ## Individuals currently occupying roles
 Find out any [associations](associations.md) individuals occupying these roles have to other organisations.